To find out more view our range, or just Email us now

 IPA stands for India Pale Ale and WAS English ale shipped from England to India during the days of the Empire.
 Extra hops were added to help preserve the beer during the long journey.
 So the beers tasted HOPPY.
 By the mid 20th century the style had virtually died in England.
 The style was reinvented by small Craft Brewers in the USA, some producing hugely hoppy beers using very aromatic hops.
 Other brewers are now producing the style as the love of hops grows.

 Do you have IPAs?

 Yes.
-Duvel Moorgat who own 3 microbreweries in the USA have a number of these in their range which we import.Staating with the mildest and through to the most intensely hopped we have Vedett IPA.
-Houblon (Hop in French) Chouffe, Duvel Tripel Hop, and from one of their US breweries, Boulevard Single Wide, and Boulevard the Calling.Van Steenberge have Piraat Tripel Hop
+Duvel Moorgat who own 3 microbreweries in the USA have a number of these in their range and one of which we import.Starting with the mildest and through to the most intensely hopped we have Vedett IPA.
+Houblon (Hop in French) Chouffe, Duvel Tripel Hop, and from one of their US breweries, Boulevard Single Wide.Van Steenberge have Piraat Tripel Hop

 Why does Belgium have such a wide range of beer styles , and particularly strong beers?

 There are a number of reasons.
-Firstly like in most places i the midlle ages, drinking beer was was safer than drinking water, and monasteries, of which Belgiun had many, brewed beers for their villagers.
+Firstly like in most places, im the midlle ages drinking beer was was safer than drinking water, and monasteries, of which Belgium had many, brewed beers for their villagers to drink instead of water.
 Secondly, Belgium has no Wine industry, Thirdly upto the early 1980s bars and restaurants needed a special license to sell spirits.
 So with only imported wine and spirits not generally available, there was a "need" for stronger beer.